Feasibility Check

 Are there any trees over 30cm in diameter?

-If your answer is yes to either of these questions, your trees require protection.
-Look up the required dimension for the required Tree Protection Zone around each trees New construction should stay out of this zone, otherwise you will need to apply for a permit to injure or remove your tree.
+If your answer is yes to either of these questions, the trees require protection.
+Look up the required dimensions for the required Tree Protection Zone around each tree.
+New construction should stay out of this zone, otherwise you will need to apply for a permit to injure or remove your tree.

 You can find more information on tree protection zones, and permits for injuring or removing trees on the city’s website.

-Measure the distance between the back of your house and the rear of the lot
+Measure the distance between the back of the house and the rear of the lot

-Remember you need to maintain a space between a garden or laneway suite and the back of your house.
+Remember you need to maintain a space between a garden or laneway suite and the back of the house.

 You will also need to check the required rear yard setback for the laneway suite.